Jenelle Evans Reveals How Many More Children She And David Eason Want To Have After Posting Pregnancy Test

 Jenelle Evans has had fans chattering about whether or not she is expecting another baby.

-The former Teen Mom 2 star posted a picture of a positive pregnancy test to her Instagram on Friday leading some to believe the mom of three was pregnant again.
-However, the link in the picture led to an article about cute celebrity baby announcements as reported by The Inquisitr.
-Jenelle then started answering questions on her Instagram stories and, according to a report from Us Weekly, Jenelle revealed how many more kids she and her husband, David Eason, want to have.
+On Friday, the former Teen Mom 2 star posted a picture of a positive pregnancy test to her Instagram, leading some to believe the mom of three was pregnant again.
+However, the link in the picture led to an article about cute celebrity baby announcements, as reported by The Inquisitr.

+Jenelle then started answering questions on her Instagram stories and, according to a report from Us Weekly, she revealed how many more kids she and her husband, David Eason, want to have.

-After she was asked if she and David will have more kids, Jenelle replied, “Nope, we are good with what we have lol.”
+After being asked if she and David will have more kids, Jenelle replied, “Nope, we are good with what we have lol.”

 Jenelle has three children.
 Her mother, Barbara, has custody of her oldest son, Jace.
 Jenelle also has a son named Kaiser who she shares with her ex-boyfriend Nathan Griffith.
 With her husband, Jenelle has one child, a 2-year-old daughter named Ensley.